Complexity-OutRanked/PageRank/reports/final_report.md

 ###### Table 2: Comparing Page Rank and Word Frequency Algorithms

-Table 2 shows that the different algorithms will produce different results, but determining which one is more accurate is difficult, because it is subjective to the user Additonally, the data is a subset of the wikipedia data and only one word was inputted for the web search, making the model less representative of the actual process.
+Table 2 shows that the different algorithms will produce different results, but determining which one is more accurate is difficult, because it is subjective to the user.
+Additonally, the data is a subset of the Wikipedia data and only one word was inputted for the web search, making the model less representative of how a user would navigate through Wikipedia.
 For most words, the word frequency algorithm without PageRank will rank the Wikipedia page of that searched word as the top page.
 However, the PageRank algorithm ranks Wikipedia pages that a user might be interested in, even if the searched word is not exactly the same.

-One of the reasons that the PageRank algorithm might not work well in this scenario is because of the dataset.
+One of the reasons that the PageRank algorithm might not work as well as the standalone word frequency algorithm in this scenario is because of the dataset.
 Wikipedia is very structured, having webpages dedicated to simply one word, which is why the word frequency algorithm would work very well.
 Additionally, all of Wikipedia will have reliable information, since it is all part of the same larger web page.
 For the world wide web as a whole, PageRank will most likely produce more accurate results because it can rank pages based on their popularity, which word frequency neglects.
-Additionally, most web pages are not centered around a certain word, but rather around a certain topic or idea, which makes word frequency more difficult.
-However, based on our results, we conclude that for a small portion of Wikipedia, a search result with only the word for the desire Wikipedia page is better than the PageRank algorithm combined with the word frequency algorithm.
+Additionally, most web pages do not define a certain word, but rather inform a user about a certain topic or idea, which makes word frequency more difficult to capture the relevance of the page.
+However, based on our results, we conclude that for a small portion of Wikipedia, a search result with only the word for the desired Wikipedia page is better than the PageRank algorithm combined with the word frequency algorithm.

 ## Bibliography